Labirinto/SnookerLviv/README.md

-An online platform for holding snooker competitions
+An online platform dedicated for holding snooker competitions